neowulf/geocoding_demo/README.md

 1. Google provider is the fallback provider.
 1. Google api - provides the first found `street_address`.
 1. Here api - provides the first found `houseNumber`.
+1. `config.ini.template` is a template file which will eventually reside as `config.ini`. where the real secrets need to be filled for the different providers.
+    1. `ansible` stores the actual `config.ini` as a secret file.